pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `info-log-roll-time`

-+ The time interval at which logs are truncated.
++ The time interval at which Info logs are truncated.
 If the value is `0`, logs are not truncated.
 + Default value: `0`

 ### `info-log-keep-log-file-num`